ahmedchaudhryy/ahmedchaudhryy.github.io/_pages/about.md

 My Ph.D. dissertation includes three essays: the effect of US state-level campaign contribution laws on welfare policy, the relationship between political ideology and productive capabilities (long-run development), and how political ideology affects IMF program participation and vice versa.
 In my free time, I like to read, play Xbox, or make travel plans with my family.

-# Please feel free to check out the Data tab on this website.
-I have maintained weblinks to some useful datasets.